collinsmuriuki/toy-blockchain-cli/README.md

-# toy-blockchain-cli
+# cheza_coin

-Miniscule implementation of a blockchain with an unnamed currency, transactions, proof of work and a merkle root implementation
+Miniscule implementation of a blockchain and a currency known as cheza_coin, transactions, proof of work and a merkle root implementation.
+Mining rewards and difficulty can be updated on the fly.

+This is built for educational purposes, so do not take it too seriously.

 ## Usage